What Does an Occupational Therapist Do?

 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of occupational therapists is expected to grow by 29% between 2012 and 2022, a rate faster than the average growth predicted among all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of occupational therapists is expected to grow by 27% between 2014 and 2024, a rate much faster than the average growth predicted among all occupations.
 The BLS also reported the median annual salary earned by such specialists as $78,810 in May 2014.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: